 Under CRT, “oppressors” are mainly white people, particularly with Western or Christian ideas, and are called “privileged.”
 “Oppressed” groups are primarily defined by the color of their skin (non-white), or by their sexuality (LGBTQ+).
-Sometimes, females are also considered “oppressed,” but they may also have privilege.
+Sometimes, females are also considered “oppressed,” but they may also have “privilege.”
 The system orders every individual on this scale, and individuals are not allowed to voice thoughts outside of this paradigm.
 Racism is no longer a belief or practice–it’s the color of your skin or the culture you were born into.
 In effect, this CRT definition of “anti-racism” is really doublespeak for racism.

 CRT’s core assertion is often misunderstood because it is not at its core about anti-racism, but rather about demonizing and rejecting Western Christian culture.
 For example, reasoning and logic are considered “white.”
 A two-parent, heterosexual traditional family is considered “white.”
 Note that neither of these has anything to do with color, they have to do with culture.
-This rejection of Western Christianity is not simply an extreme form of CRT, it is central to CRT’s orthodoxy.
+The rejection of Western Christianity is not simply an extreme form of CRT, it is central to CRT’s orthodoxy.

 As always, giving something a name lends it viability and credence in the wider culture.
 CRT is new; it was developed in the 80s and officially organized in 1989.
-The speed with which many liberal institutions have adopted it — such as colleges, media, and the public school system — speaks to its appeal to the progressive view.
+The speed with which many progressive institutions have adopted it — such as colleges, media, and the public school system unions — speaks to its appeal to the progressive view.

 Many parents “trust their student” because they believe they have adequately prepared him or her to stand boldly against such foolishness.
 In the past, students have held their ground against abortion, or socialism, or atheism at college.
 So how is this different?
 Once again, CRT is an ethical system, like a religion, not simply an idea to be debated.
 As such, the culture of colleges gasp and whisper when dissent is heard.
 Repeated exposure to this “shaming” has much the same effect as shaming always does—it pressures even the strongest students to accept an orthodoxy mindlessly.
 And the punishment for “hate thought” is personal, as other students look at them as not just wrong or deceived, but evil.